hmrc/income-tax-mtd-changelog/README.md

 - Delete a Property Annual Submission
 - Create and Amend a Foreign Property Annual Submission
-- Create and Amend a UK Property Annual Submission
+- Create and Amend a UK Property Business Annual Submission

-#### Individuals Losses API
+#### Individual Losses API

 New API version 6.0 added in Sandbox with the following changes: